typelevel/twiddles/README.md

 The term "twiddle list" was first coined by [Rob Norris](https://github.com/tpolecat) in the [Skunk](https://github.com/tpolecat/skunk) library, where a twiddle list was defined as a left nested tuple.
 For example, a 4 element twiddle list consisting of an `Int`, `String`, `Boolean`, and `Double` was represented as `(((Int, String), Boolean), Double)`.

 This library uses a different encoding -- twiddle lists are encoded as tuples on Scala 3 and Shapeless heterogeneous lists on Scala 2.
-The previous 4 element twiddle list is represented as `(Int, String, Boolean, Double)` or equivalently, `Int *: String *: Boolean *: Double *: EmptyTuple`.
-With the import `org.typelevel.twiddles._`, the latter syntax works with Scala 2.
-The import aliases `*:` to `shapeless.::`, `EmptyTuple` to `HNil`, and `Tuple` to `HList`.
+The previous 4 element twiddle list is represented as `Int *: String *: Boolean *: Double *: EmptyTuple`.

+We adopt the name "twiddle list" to refer to the general technique of incremental construction of complex protocols.